JESLINROBERT02/Digital-Payment-Performance-Analytics-Using-Python-Comparative-Analysis-of-UPI-and-IMPS-Transaction/README.md

 4.Integrate UPI & IMPS for a complementary digital payment ecosystem.

-**📌 Conclusion**:

-This project demonstrated how Python can be used to analyze digital payment performance in India.

-The analysis successfully compared UPI and IMPS transactions over a 10-year period, revealing complementary roles in India’s financial ecosystem.

-UPI powers high-volume, low-value retail payments, while IMPS secures high-value transfers, together strengthening India’s digital backbone.
+conclusion:

+The comparative analysis of UPI and IMPS from 2016 to 2026 demonstrates significant growth in India's digital payment ecosystem.
+UPI emerged as the leading payment system with superior transaction growth, operational efficiency, and bank utilization, while IMPS maintained stable performance and wider banking participation throughout the study period.
+Overall, the findings highlight the successful expansion of digital payment services and provide valuable insights for strengthening the future development of India's cashless economy.